Marina Badoian-Kriticos

 2021 U.S. C3E Education & Advocacy Award Winner

 Prior to joining HARC, Badoian-Kriticos worked as City Energy Project Senior Advisor at the Institute for Market Transformation.
-In this role, she focused on expanding energy and water efficiency in the built environment and provided support and expertise to the City of Houston to develop programs and policies which will lead to a healthier and more prosperous city.
+In this role, she focused on expanding energy and water efficiency in the built environment and provided support and expertise to the City of Houston to develop programs and policies for a healthier and more prosperous city.
 Badoian-Kriticos also served as Sustainability Director for the International Facility Management Association, where she drove sustainability initiatives through a global organization and developed tools for market innovation.

 + Learn More About Marina's Clean Energy Journey